Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 Design your own BIOE\ENGR 80 question based on any of the material that we have covered so far in the class.
 A student successfully finishing BIOE\ENGR 80 should be able to answer your question.

-Start by thinking about your learning goals.
-What do you expect the learner by engaging your question?
-Next, provide an answer to the question.
+- Start by thinking about your learning goals.
+What do you expect the learners to gain after engaging your question?

+- Next, provide your question.
 Your questions can have multiple parts.
 Make sure to include references if you draw inspiration from a source.
+- Finally, provide an answer to the question.
+(Optional: you can also include potential mistakes and misunderstandings.)

 <sub><sup> [github source code](https://github.com/Stanford-BioE80/Stanford-BioE80.github.io/edit/master/_docs/w8ps.md) for teaching staff <sub><sup>